-CDL suspensions: Testing positive on the Department of Transportation test for drugs or alcohol
+CDL disqualifications: Testing positive on the Department of Transportation test for drugs or alcohol

 How long will my license be disqualified?